The 40th Anniversary of the Computer Technologies Program (CTP)

-Forty years ago several executives from I B M went to the California Department of Rehabilitation with the idea of starting a program in California to train people with disabilities to be computer programmers.
-I B M had started such a program several years prior to that in Virginia.
+Forty years ago several executives from IBM went to the California Department of Rehabilitation with the idea of starting a program in California to train people with disabilities to be computer programmers.
+IBM had started such a program several years before that in Virginia.
 In that program, people with disabilities lived in a rehabilitation hospital for 9 months where they learned programming and then returned to their home community and tried to find a job.
-The California Department of Rehabilitation thought it was a good idea, but to their credit, thought it would be better for the students to live independently rather than an institution.
-They decided to give the Center for Independent Living (C I L) in Berkeley a grant to start the C I L Computer Training Program.
+The California Department of Rehabilitation thought it was a good idea, but to their credit, they thought it would be better for the students to live independently rather than an institution.
+They decided to give the Center for Independent Living (CIL) in Berkeley a grant to start the CIL Computer Training Program.

-Ed Roberts was the Executive Director of C I L. He wanted to hire 2 people with disabilities to run C T P. Scott Luebking and I were the only people with disabilities he could find that had any kind of background in computers, so we were hired.
+Ed Roberts was the Executive Director of CIL.
+He wanted to hire 2 people with disabilities to run C T P. Scott Luebking, and I were the only people with disabilities he could find that had any kind of background in computers, so we were hired.
 I was 22.
-Scott, who was 23 years old, was my elder, so he became the Executive Director and I was his deputy.
+Scott, who was 23 years old, was my elder, so he became the Executive Director, and I was his deputy.
 We had 90 days to put the program together.
-This included finding and renting space, finding students making sure they had housing and transportation, finding equipment including a key punch machine and a business to allow us to run student programs on their computer, and working with the Business Advisory Committee preparing the curriculum and ensuring there would be jobs for graduates.
-It was 90 days I'll never forget!
+This included finding and renting space, finding students making sure they had housing and transportation, finding equipment including a keypunch machine and a business to allow us to run student programs on their computer, and working with the Business Advisory Committee preparing the curriculum and ensuring there would be jobs for graduates.
+It was 90 days. that I'll never forget!

-Today Wells Fargo will be giving C T P a check.
-Wells Fargo has been a great supporters of C T P from the very beginning.
-Besides giving financial support, people from Wells Fargo have served on the Business Advisory Committee, lecturers, reviewers, mentors as well as members of the Board of Directors.
+Today Wells Fargo will be giving CTP a check.
+Wells Fargo has been a great supporter of CTP from the very beginning.
+Besides providing financial support, people from Wells Fargo have served on the Business Advisory Committee, lecturers, reviewers, mentors as well as members of the Board of Directors.
 I am very proud to tell you that the current president of C T P's Board of Directors, Tali Bray, is someone I hired at the Bank, and is one of the best things I did for Wells Fargo.

 So here we are forty years later.
 C T P is still thriving.
 We have wonderful laws like the A D A that protect the rights of people with disabilities.
 We have a beautiful building here at the Ed Roberts Campus.
 Technology, like the app I'm using to speak to you with today, is making life easier for people with disabilities in many ways.
 What is next?
 Don't worry.
 There's plenty left to do.
 The reality is that the unemployment rate for people with disabilities is no better than it was 40 years ago.
-Many young adults with disabilities are unable to go to work for fear of losing important government benefits including Personal Assistant Services.
+Many young adults with disabilities are unable to go to work for fear of losing essential government benefits including Personal Assistant Services.
 We must change antiquated laws preventing millennials with disabilities from reaching their potential.
 Forty years ago, accessibility was easy to see and fix.
-Steps, curbs, narrow bathrooms, inaccessible buses are all obvious.
-Today, although advances in technology is wonderful for people who can access it, but for many, advance technology have created new barriers.
+Steps, curbs, narrow bathrooms, inaccessible buses are all apparent.
+Today, although advances in technology are wonderful for people who can access it, for many, advance technology have created new barriers.
 Most websites, for example, do not pass accessibility standards.
 Even Personal Assistant Services are changing.
-We understand that people with physical disabilities need Personal Assistant Services to eat, dress, drive etc. Do we understand how Personal Assistant Services may help people with intellectual disabilities or people with mental health disabilities be employed?
-These are some of the challenges facing C T P today.
+We understand that people with physical disabilities need Personal Assistant Services to eat, dress, drive, etc. Do we know how Personal Assistant Services may help people with intellectual disabilities or people with mental health disabilities be employed?
+These are some of the challenges facing CTP today.

 To the graduates, get out there, find great jobs, work hard and stay connected to C T P. To Alex and the great staff, keep up the wonderful work and create tomorrow's environment that will enable more people with disabilities to work.
-To the Board of Directors and the Business Advisory Committee, be there for Alex and C T P and continue assisting them creating tomorrow's environment.
+To the Board of Directors and the Business Advisory Committee, be there for Alex and CTP and continue assisting them in creating tomorrow's environment.
 Most importantly, whatever you do, have fun and Go!
 Go!
 Go!